robertwmartin/robertwmartin/README.md

-- 👀 I work in information and cyber security in healthcare, and am interested in history, tabletop roleplaying games (TTRPG), and writing of both non-fiction and fiction.
+- 👀 My career has primarily been in information and cyber security in healthcare.
+My personal interests include cooking, history, tabletop roleplaying games (TTRPG), and writing of both non-fiction and fiction.
+- 👀 I am on a personal quest to drink one of every beer in the world.
 - 🌱 I am currently learning how to write as a full-time or retirement occupation.
 - 🌱 I am currently working toward a full-time or retirement occupation related to TTRPGs.
 - 💞️ I’m looking to collaborate on non-fiction books in a variety of history-related topics, or fiction fantasy or science fiction books.